 They’re also interested in keeping fit.
 The facilities offer an indoor pool, low-impact aerobics and a full gym.
 Equally important, Halifax Hospital sends representatives to offer presentations on topics from preventative care to rehabbing injuries, as well as one-on-one consultations.

 Halifax Health will offer wellness fairs, health seminars, blood pressure screenings, nutrition talks, weight-loss counseling, and even therapy dog visits.

 The development also will feature an amphitheater and a shuttle service taking residents to a private Atlantic beachfront club.
 “We’re offering so many options, our activities calendar looks like a CEO’s calendar,” says Bullock.

 Workspace is Essential

-The parrothead image implies laid-back, 24/7, but the Latitude Margaritaville reality is a little different.
+The Parrothead image implies laid-back, 24/7, but the Latitude Margaritaville reality is a little different.
 With a demographic that begins at 55, many residents are still pursuing careers, which Minto discovered while analyzing its demographic.

-To fill that need, they included offices and business workspace (similar to a Regus workspace, Bullock says).
+To fill that need, they included offices and a business workspace (similar to a Regus workspace, Bullock says).
 “Many of our residents still have the workplace on their minds.
 We have an office suite where residents can work and conference rooms for meetings.”

 Adapting for Older Residents